camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 = Implementation

-The implementation of `std::restart_lifetime` is a noop for most trivially relocatable types on most platforms.
-The exceptions are polymorphic types and types with polymorphic data members on the ARM64e architecture.
-For this architecture, the implementation is as follows:
+On most platforms, the implementation of `std::restart_lifetime` is a no-op.
+The exception is ARM64e where polymorphic types and types with polymorphic data members require special handling as follows:

 1. If the object is polymorphic, set its vtable pointers and cryptographically sign them according to the object's new address.
 2. Recursively do the same for the object's fields.

-Implementation experience is in progress but we do not forsee difficulties with neither the noop implementation on most platforms nor the more sophisticated ARM64e implementation#footnote[Note that at the time of this writing, there are no implementations of `std::trivially_relocate` for ARM64e.
+Implementation experience is in progress but we do not foresee difficulties with either the no-op implementation on most platforms or the more sophisticated ARM64e implementation#footnote[Note that at the time of this writing, there are no implementations of `std::trivially_relocate` for ARM64e.
 See https://github.com/llvm/llvm-project/pull/144420 for a work in progress].